Toyah Willcox: 2000–2010: Television appearances and touring

-In May 2007, she collaborated with Bill Rieflin as the Humans for live dates in Estonia, to where she had been invited by the Estonian president.
+Between 2007 and 2008, Willcox had a recurring role as Gail Baxter in Secret Diary of a Call Girl, the mother of the title character played by Billie Piper.
+In May 2007, she collaborated with Bill Rieflin as the Humans for live dates in Estonia, having been invited by the Estonian president.
 According to The Northern Echo, that resulted "from reading one of her husband's emails".
 The invitation was for him to go but he was not keen, so Willcox accepted.
+The same year, Willcox was a guest presenter on Loose Women.
 Also in 2007, Willcox signed a new worldwide publishing deal with Zomba Music Group.
 She continued to write and record solo material with long-term collaborator Simon Darlow.
-On 29 October 2007, a new single Latex Messiah (Viva la Rebel in You), came out, followed by the In the Court of the Crimson Queen album, written and produced in collaboration with Darlow and released by Willow Recordings Ltd. on 15 September 2008.
+On 29 October 2007, a new single Latex Messiah (Viva la Rebel in You), came out, followed by the In the Court of the Crimson Queen album, written and produced in collaboration with Darlow and released by Willow Recordings Ltd on 15 September 2008.
 As part of Liverpool's European Capital of Culture year, she performed for the first time ever at the newly opened Liverpool Echo Arena and Conference Centre.

+In June 2008, Willcox appeared on Living with the Dead on Living TV to share her experiences of living in her haunted home.
+In July 2008, Willcox appeared on UK ITV1's This Morning to discuss her role as a vampire in the rock musical Vampires Rock.
+She has also appeared in shows looking back on popular culture, including the I'm a Celebrity series, and various 'Top 100 favourite' shows.
+Willcox played Queen Ivannah in Snow White and the Seven Dwarfs at the Lyceum in Sheffield for the 2009 Christmas season.
+In October 2009, she made a guest appearance in the BBC drama series Casualty.
+She also played the widow Fantine in Focus on the Family radio theatre's version of Les Misérables.
 In 2009, a new version of Vampires Rock was created, called Vampires Rock Christmas, and Willcox was back in her role as the Killer Queen, alongside the writer and one of the stars of the show, Steve Steinman.
 Willcox continued to perform with The Humans, featuring Bill Reiflin, Chris Wong and occasionally husband Robert Fripp.
 Described as "European experimental meets West Coast American grunge", the Humans recorded their debut studio album We Are the Humans in Seattle in 2008, released in Estonia in May 2009 to coincide with the band's return to play in front of the country's president.
 The album received a UK digital release in September 2009, along with a single "These Boots Are Made for Walkin'".
 At the end of the year Willcox came seventh in a BBC series naming the "Queens of British Pop", as voted for by the British public.
 In 2010 Willcox with the Humans performed at the London's Roundhouse Haiti earthquake fundraiser concert.
-On 17 June 2011, Willcox commenced on a special from Sheep Farming to Anthem tour, celebrating the 30th anniversary of her breakthrough hit "It's a Mystery" and the platinum-selling album Anthem, starting at the London's Leicester Square Theatre.
-The set included selections drawn exclusively from Toyah's first three albums, Sheep Farming in Barnet (1979), The Blue Meaning (1980) and Anthem (1981).
-Andi Fraggs, a British electronic musician, supported her on chosen dates.